unahouExosite/docs/scripting/README.md

 * `alias.value`

     When read, it returns the value of the most recent datapoint written to the resource.
-If the resource contains no datapoints, .value will read 'nil'.
+If the resource contains no datapoints, `.value` will read `nil`.
     When written, the given value gets written to the resource with the current timestamp.